jt-rose/rxp/README.md

 #### Composable, Modular Units

-- RGX can build regex expressions as small units that can then be reused, further modified as needed, and composed within other RGX units
+- RXP can build regex expressions as small units that can then be reused, further modified as needed, and composed within other RXP units

 ```javascript
 const fourDigits = anyDigit.occurs(4);